 That put a lot of pressure on the Steelers’ defense.
 If Jackson and the Ravens scored a touchdown on the opening drive in overtime, they would win the game.

 While many questioned the Steelers’ decision, it paid off ... initially.
-The team forced the Ravens to punt after just three plays in overtime.
-That meant the Steelers just needed to score to win the game.
+The team forced the Ravens to punt after three plays in overtime.
+That meant the Steelers just needed to score to win.

-While the Steelers lost, their decision to let Jackson try to beat them speaks volumes about how they feel about the Baltimore offense.
-Jackson has been a breakout player early in the season, but was held in check by the Steelers throughout the contest.
+The Steelers’ decision to let Jackson try to beat them speaks volumes about how they feel about the Baltimore offense.
+Jackson has been a breakout player early in the season, but was held in check Sunday.
 Jackson completed 19 passes for just 161 yards.
-Jackson threw one touchdown, but was picked off by the Steelers three times.
+He threw one touchdown and was picked off by the Steelers three times.

 It’s also possible the Steelers deferred because they couldn’t trust their offense.
 Mason Rudolph left the contest after he was knocked out cold after a brutal hit.
 The Steelers turned to undrafted rookie Devlin Hodges with Rudolph and Ben Roethlisberger sidelined.

 The Steelers lost, but other teams might benefit.
-Pittsburgh may have created the blueprint on how to defend against Jackson and the Ravens’ offense.
-The Ravens may have walked away from this game with a victory, but the team clearly has some work to do on offense.
+Pittsburgh may have created the blueprint on how to defend Jackson.
+The Ravens may have walked away from this game with a victory, but the team has work to do on offense.

 More from Yahoo Sports: